Listen to our India v Philippines in Outsourcing Blog on Audio Right Here!

 3 Major Outsourcing Destination Differences between India and the Philippines in 2023

 The first and most important element in selecting your IT outsourcing partner is your destination of choice.
 India and the Philippines are easily among the top two destinations for finding professional IT outsourcing businesses.
 Both destinations are well-known for offering a wide range of brands and options for IT outsourcing.
-However, there are certain differences which decide the quality and service standard you can get for your money.
+However, certain differences decide the quality and service standard you can get for your money.

 Primetime for India’s BPO Industry

 A Business Standard report also mentioned several crucial factors contributing to the growth of the Indian BPO industry.
 These included the liberalization of voice-based BPO guidelines by government bodies.
 This has been a major boost for BPOs in India since employees now find it much easier to work from home.
-The direct impact here is more business volume processing and higher service performance standards for domestic and international businesses.
+The direct impact is more business volume processing and higher service performance standards for domestic and international businesses.

 Short Headwinds for Philippine BPOs